julianyuyu/EXRViewer/README.md

 # EXRViewer
 EXRViewer is a simple EXR viewer for use in windows. originally, it is ported from OpenEXR-Viewer.
-And it use Win32 window system and GDI instead of 3-party graphics libs for image presenting.
+It use Win32 window system and GDI instead of 3rd-party graphics libs for image presenting.

 ## Build
 1. download OpenEXR and zlib source code, put in the root directory of EXRViewer.